Tooth Implant Dentistry Right Here in Anchorage

 A dental implant is simply a titanium replacement for a natural tooth that is placed in the jaw and remains permanently fixed.
 An artificial tooth (crown) is then permanently cemented to the dental implant, giving you a strong, natural-looking replacement, allowing for comfort and returned function with the look of natural teeth.

 At Excellence in Dentistry in Anchorage Alaska, we truly provide excellence in implant dentistry.
-Dr. Kendall’s and Dr. Johnson’s professional goal has been to be a full service dental implant office from start to finish.
+Dr. Kendall’s professional goal has been to be a full service dental implant office from start to finish.
 He has undergone extensive implant dentistry training and is an expert in placing the dental implant as well as designing the finished result—providing patients with the highest quality, one-stop service that few other dental offices can provide.

 Benefits of Dental Implants